How To Get Re-Engaged In Employment

-Losing your job is a stressful situation and it can have an impact on the entire family unit, depending on the circumstances.
-We are currently living in difficult economic conditions, and unemployment is on the rise.
+Losing your job is a stressful situation.
+We are currently living in difficult economic conditions.
 In many instances, very senior executives are for the first time faced with job uncertainty, and many are having to proactively look for a new job and career.
-Many of my colleagues in the Banking, Finance & Property sectors have been affected, but this is just tip of the iceberg.
-So let me share with you some of my insights on what you need to do to get re-engaged in meaningful employment within 90 days.
+Let me share with you some of my insights on what you need to do to get re-engaged in meaningful employment within 90 days.

 Get Good Advice